Michael Pollan Explains Caffeine Cravings (And Why You Don't Have To Quit)

 On how caffeine withdrawal works

 It's beginning when you wake up.
 I mean, you haven't had coffee or tea since sometime the day before. ...
-All those people who tell you, "I'm not civil" [or] "I'm not fit for human conversation until I have a cup of coffee."
-They're beginning to go through that withdrawal.
-They're starting to feel a little off — that muzzy-ness is coming in.
+All those people who tell you, "I'm not civil" [or] "I'm not fit for human conversation until I have a cup of coffee" — they're beginning to go through that withdrawal.
+They're starting to feel a little off — that muzziness is coming in.
 Maybe they have a headache.
 Maybe they're a little irritable.
-And then they have that cup of coffee and the pleasure they're getting from it, I learned, is not simply the lift, the euphoric lift of the drug.
+And then they have that cup of coffee, and the pleasure they're getting from it, I learned, is not simply the lift, the euphoric lift of the drug.
 It's the suppression of the symptoms of withdrawal.
 We go through that cycle.

 One of the things you learn when you take a caffeine fast, as I did, is that the experience of caffeine is very different to a caffeine virgin or a restored caffeine virgin, as I was, than it is to someone who's addicted.
 Those people [who are addicted] are getting a little bit of lift, but mostly what they're getting is the relief from these symptoms that are about to come down on them.
 And that feels pretty good.
 You're back to baseline.
 But when you're off for a few months, man, it's something else.
 It's a very powerful drug experience.
 And I was not prepared for it at all.

-Note: An earlier version of this story misspelled Roland Griffiths' last name as Griffeth.